gmp26/site/sources/resources/widget_lib/lodash.md

 ## Logical things

-Our special tags can do javascript logic.
+The lodash markup can do javascript logic.
 It's best shown by example.
 The current clearance is <:= clearance :> and this resource has clearance <:= pageClearance :>.
 We can include content based on the global clearance with the following syntax: